itsnikh/2-Choice-Hashing/README.md

   	unsigned short port;    //To store the Port of the Incoming Packet
-	unsigned char ip[16];   //To store the IP Address of the Incoming Packet unsigned char time[30]; //To store the Timestamp of the Incoming Packet unsigned short count;   //To store the occurance of the same IP Packet unsigned char data[50]; //To store the data received unsigned short protocol //To store the Protocol for the Incoming IP Packet struct packet *next;
+	unsigned char ip[16];   //To store the IP Address of the Incoming Packet unsigned char time[30]; //To store the Timestamp of the Incoming Packet unsigned short count;   //To store the number of occurance of the same IP Packet unsigned char data[50]; //To store the Data received unsigned short protocol //To store the Protocol for the Incoming IP Packet struct packet *next;